 Various Christmas Math Worksheets

 A variety of Christmas math worksheets on a variety of math topics.

 The Santa's Route activity is quite a challenge to complete if you are interested in the "correct" answer to the last question.
 Note that it took a mathematician to find the "correct" solution.
 So please, read the note on the answer page and look at the question as open-ended.
 Otherwise, this worksheet can give your students an enjoyable activity in data analysis.

 A small selection of number patterns worksheets on Christmas themes.
 The Elves Number Patterns worksheet is a more standard type of patterning worksheet where students identify and continue a pattern.
 The Reindeer Patterns is a bit more challenging because students look for the mistakes in number patterns and fix them.

 You may enjoy our Christmas graph paper as you can do soooo much with graph paper, not just graphing.
 Use it for just about every topic in math and your students will most likely like the visual aspect of the math.
 For example, try multiplication facts with graph paper by making rectangles, coloring them, and finding the answers by counting.
 The coordinate geometry activity is a little more involved, but should be fun for students who have some experience with coordinate geometry.

-This topic contains some really easy worksheets for kindergarten students and some more difficult ones for older students.
-Pick the one that is right for your student(s).
 The "Santa's List Addition" worksheets have a challenging bonus on them which requires adding long columns of numbers.
 Challenge your students to complete addition in their head, say using a left-to-right addition algorithm, instead of with paper and pencil.
 For more proficient students, make mental addition a game by having speed competitions.